pblischak/HyDe/docs/installation.rst

 Required Python packages
 ------------------------

-With Miniconda installed, we can use ``pip`` or ``conda`` to install all of the Python modules that HyDe requires (Cython, Numpy, Pandas, Scipy, Matplotlib, Seaborn, and Multiprocess).
+With Miniconda installed, we can use ``pip`` (or ``conda``) to install all of the Python modules that HyDe requires (Cython, Numpy, Matplotlib, Seaborn, and Multiprocess).

 .. code:: bash

-  # Install packages with conda or pip command
+  # Install packages with pip
-  conda install cython numpy pandas scipy matplotlib seaborn
+  pip install cython numpy matplotlib seaborn multiprocess

-  # use pip to install multiprocess
-  pip install multiprocess

 Installing HyDe
 ---------------